jordymac/placeos-site/content/posts/room-booking-updates-recurring-booking-room-manager.md

 categories:
   - AI
   - AV
-  - Event
-  - Interface
-  - Product
+  - Control Interfaces
-  - Room Booking
+  - Meeting Rooms
   - product-update
 summary: >-
   Learn about the new recurring bookings feature in our room booking app.